The Tactical Operations Center (TOC pronounced “talk”) looks like the bridge of a starship.

 This is a real improvement over the old way of using a map on a wall with “sticky notes” being moved around by a radio operator as updates came in over the radio.

 The second screen follows the radio traffic as it comes over the radio on the loudspeakers in the TOC.
-It allows me to go back and look at stuff like map coordinates, number of casualties and anything else the team reported up in its first few minutes of a firefight.
+It allows me to go back and look at stuff like map coordinates, several casualties, and anything else the team reported up in the first few minutes of a firefight.

-Code words and similar short text transmissions really help me to track the radio calls.
-I read the second screen to update MEDEVAC aircraft like sending patient vital signs and send them ahead to care facilities.
+Code words and similar short text transmissions help me to track the radio calls.
+I read the second screen to update MEDEVAC aircraft like sending patient vital signs and sending them ahead to care facilities.

 We use two separate classified computer systems to coordinate operations and pass information: SIPRNET for U.S. forces and CENTRIX for coalition forces like the United Kingdom, Canada, and Australia.